tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 In fact, the router provides to the peer manager a list of channels (communication abstraction used by reactors) to be informed to all reactors.
-When entering this state, the peer manager broadcast a `PeerUpdate` to all subscriptions, notifying the new state (up) of this peer and providing the list of channels.
+When entering this state, the peer manager broadcasts a `PeerUpdate` to all subscriptions, notifying the new state (up) of this peer and providing the list of channels.